gammascalperAz/portfolio-final/README.md

-# portfolio-final 1st push. this one is for the header section. just another push on the wall. git her done. gitting cold now.
+# portfolio-final 1st push. this one is for the header section. just another push on the wall. git her done. gitting cold now. we dont talk about bruno.